directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 ![Creating the posts collection in Directus CMS](./Screenshot%202024-04-25%20at%2011.59.26.png)

-Now add 3 items in the `posts` collection - [here's some sample data](https://github.com/directus-community/getting-started-demo-data).
+Add 3 items in the `posts` collection - [here's some sample data](https://github.com/directus-community/getting-started-demo-data).

 ![Adding entries to Directus collection](./Screenshot%202024-04-25%20at%2012.08.36.png)